 United Way welcomed Dee Hoeflich as Office Manager in 2017.
 Dee comes to us from the American Red Cross of Knox County where she worked for 11 years in range of different positions.
 Dee brings vast office management skills and great customer service expertise to our organization.

 Lindsay Reasoner, Administrative Associate

 Lindsay is a Knox County native, graduate of Mount Vernon High School, and resident of the village of Fredericktown.
-Joining the United Way team in Fall of 2019, she brings with her business experience, having worked as a bank teller, bookkeeper, and small business owner.
-She owns local beauty salon Envy Salon & Professional Airbrush Tanning and enjoys spending time with her daughter, family, and dog.
+Joining the United Way team in Fall of 2019, she brings with her business experience, having worked as a bank teller, various administrative rolls, bookkeeper, and previously a small business owner of Envy Salon for 10+ years.
+She enjoys spending time with her daughter, family, and dog.
 She hopes that through her work at United Way, she can connect with the community and help plan successful organized community events.

 Halle Krajenski, Program Director

 Halle joined United Way in 2022.
 With a passion for supporting people, addressing social needs, and strengthening the community’s growth and vibrancy, she works directly with community members and agency partners who contribute so much to the well-being of Knox County.
 Halle is a Knox County native and returned to our community after graduating from Wittenberg University in 2013.
 She has served on the NAMI (National Alliance on Mental Illness) Board of Directors, New Direction’s Prevention Advisory Committee, in Kiwanis, “Get Healthy Knox County,” KSAAT, Workdev, ROX (Ruling Our Experiences), and the Parent Support Initiative of Knox County as a Triple P Practitioner.
 Halle enjoys raising her family, pets (especially chickens), and has yet to find a hot sauce that is too spicy